Yamaha RD 350 cafe racer project – two strokes of genius

 We could go on with the exclusive and one-off’ for this build, but it is actually a combination of art, technology & design that makes it so special.

-The freshly rebuilt mill now runs RDD digital ignition, ottoco heads for better compression and cooling, a hydraulic clutch and off course the custom made expansion chambers to make things a lil interesting.
+The freshly rebuilt mill now runs RDD digital ignition, ottoco heads for better compression and cooling, a hydraulic clutch, and of course, the custom made expansion chambers to make things a lil interesting.

 The anchor comes from a Ducati 330 mm floating unit and a tokico 4 pot unit, yes it runs a radial master and braded lines all round.